Easy Crispy Air Fryer Turkey Thighs Recipe

 First, remove the turkey thighs from the refrigerator and allow them to sit out for about 30 minutes to come to room temperature.
 Then, pat them dry with paper towels, removing the excess moisture.

-Then, get the air fryer hot and ready by preheating it to 390 degrees F. Place the turkey thighs in the bottom of the preheated air fryer basket, if desired, spray the turkey thigh with a little spray oil.
-Fit as many thighs as you can in a single layer without crowding the air fryer.
+Then, get the air fryer hot and ready by preheating it to 390° F. Place the turkey thighs in the bottom of the preheated air fryer basket; if desired, spray the turkey thigh with a little spray oil.
+Fit as many thighs as possible in a single layer without crowding the air fryer.

 This allows the juices to return to the thigh meat before carving into this tasty recipe.
 Then, you’re ready to serve this recipe with your favorite side dish.
 ENJOY!